Armouring of a frictional interface by mechanical noise: Model

 \section{Model}

-During a big slip event, all regions in space are moving but eventually slow down and stop.
-We model this by considering a single region in space in which a particle of finite mass is thrown into the potential energy landscape at a finite velocity.
-In the simplest case, this particle is ``free'', such that it experiences no external driving and stops due to dissipation, see \cref{fig:map}.
-This corresponds to the Prandtl-Tomlinson \cite{Prandtl1928,Tomlinson1929,Popov2014} model that describes the dynamics of one (driven) particle in a potential energy landscape.
-The equation of motion of the ``free'' particle reads
+During a large slip event, all regions in space along an interface are moving but eventually slow down and stop.
+For our toy model, we assume that regions in space do not interact during these final stages of a large slip event.
+This allows us to model a single region in space as a particle of finite mass thrown into the potential energy landscape at a finite velocity.
+In this simplest case, this particle is ``free'', such that it experiences no external driving and stops due to dissipation, see \cref{fig:map} (which contains a sketch of the model as inset).
+Under these assumptions, a particular phase of the dynamics of a quasi-statically driven inertial elastic interface is approximated by the Prandtl-Tomlinson \cite{Prandtl1928,Tomlinson1929,Popov2014} model that describes the dynamics of one (driven) particle in a potential energy landscape.